Generics

 Section titled “Explicit Type Arguments”When type inference isn’t sufficient, provide explicit type arguments:

-let ints = [1, 2, 3]let floats = map<Int, Float>(ints, Float::from_int)Type arguments correspond to the order of generics declared in the signature.
+let ints = [1, 2, 3]let floats = map<Int, Float>(ints, Float::from_int)Type arguments correspond to the order of generics introduced in the signature.

 Generic Structs